-One of the most legendary towns of the Old West was Dodge City, Kansas.
+One of the most legendary towns of the Old West is Dodge City, Kansas.
 Located in the southwest corner of the state, Dodge City earned a reputation as “the wickedest town in the west” between 1872 and 1885.

 The Santa Fe Trail Peters Out

 It was my intention to wind up the day with a cold one at the recreated Long Branch Saloon at the Boot Hill Museum in Dodge City.
-The Long Branch is famous in western lore for its outlaws and gunslingers.
-But the saloon, which is located inside the museum grounds, closes at 8pm, and I had arrived too late.
+The Long Branch is famous in western lore for its outlaws and gunslingers, but the saloon, which is located inside the museum grounds, closes at 8pm, and I had arrived too late.

 Instead, I found myself bellying up to the bar at Casey’s Cowtown Club, a low slung building inside a dusty parking lot, well regarded for its steaks and calf fries (otherwise known as Rocky Mountain oysters or cow testicles).
-I sidled up to the bar next to a great hulk of a man who was wearing a Stetson and gnawing on an unlit cigarillo.
+I sidled up to the bar next to a brooding hulk of a man who was wearing a Stetson hat and gnawing on an unlit cigarillo.
 He turned to me, touched the brim of his hat and went back to watching TV.

 He was watching a news story about landowners in the Flint Hills of Kansas protesting a wind farm development.
 He commented on it.
 He said, “It’s always someone.”